From urban blight to modern community hub

 The supporting retail spaces are located in two out buildings.
 Work commenced on the tenant shell spaces after the market opened to give the grocery retail time to stabilize operations before starting the final phases.
 All white boxes have been completed and tenants are currently in the process of completing their spaces

-Today, JB Plaza is the thriving home of Joong Boo Market, a 90,000 SQFT Asian market surrounded by 30,000 square feet of adjacent specialty retail.
-Rents are Class A and typically X% above market.
+Today, JB Plaza is a highlight of the village and thriving home of Joong Boo Market, a 90,000 SQFT Asian market surrounded by 30,000 square feet of adjacent specialty retail.